oliviodare/cv/index.md

 ## Research Projects
 ### Working Group Member, EXCHANGESCI (Ministerio de Ciencia, Spain), 2025–
 - Project on 'exchange zones' between academics, activists, and industry in Iberian technoscience (1930s–1990s).
+PI: Jaume Valentines-Álvarez (iHC-UAB).

 ### Visiting Researcher, Institut d’Història de la Ciència (UAB), 2024
 - Archival research, interviews, and presentation of preliminary findings to the iHC community.

+## PhD candidate, Mapping and Responding to Taxonomic Disorder for the Biodiversity Crisis (PDR FNRS, Belgium), 2021–2024
+- Philosophical project on the extent and characteristics of 'taxonomic disorder' in the scientific literature.
+In charge of historical study of how the concept of 'biodiversity' is operationalised in practice in nature conservation and forest management.
+PI: Charles H. Pence (UCLouvain).

 ## Publications